VisualComposer/builder/readme.txt

 Yes, we have an awesome online community that you can join to share your expertise, connect with power-users and the Visual Composer core team – slack.visualcomposer.com

 == Screenshots ==
-1. Easy-to-use drag and drop website builder - an intuitive editor that gives you design freedom and tools to create a beautiful website.
+1. A friendly, intuitive website builder that gives you design freedom and tools to create a beautiful site.
+2. Create any layouts fast and easy with the pixel perfect Visual Composer builder.
+It helps you structure content in a way that’s exactly how it should be!
-2. Visual Composer Hub - WordPress a cloud marketplace of elements, templates, and extensions.
+3. The Visual Composer Hub is a cloud marketplace of elements, templates and extensions.
+You can find anything to help build your website in one place with ease!
-3. The largest collection of Elements - an ever-growing collection of content elements to build a professional website without coding.
-4. Get online faster with designer-made templates for business, portfolio, online store, blog, and other types of websites.
-5. WordPress Theme Builder - an all-in-one tool to design your beautiful website from header to footer.
-6. Mobile and desktop optimized editor for WordPress - create a mobile-friendly website from the start.
+4. Create a website that will look great on any device with the mobile and desktop optimized WordPress editor.
-7. Endless WordPress site design options - build a website just the way you want it with powerful design options for beginners and pros.
+5. Endless WordPress site design options - build a website just the way you want it with powerful features for beginners and pros.
-8. Create any layouts fast and easy - Visual Composer is a pixel-perfect layout builder that helps to structure content the way you want it.

 == Changelog ==